AnayKr15hn4/AnayKr15hn4/README.md

   **Effectify** – A UI marketplace comprised of high quality community made Ui effects

 - **Interested in**: Cars, Racing/Sim Racing, Computers, Robotics, Coding, and Aerodynamics
-- **Open to**: Collaborations, internships, sponsorships, and hackathons
+- **Open to**: Website projects for clients, collaborations, internships, sponsorships, and hackathons.

 ---